Group representations in the homology of 3-manifolds: Introduction

 Let $p$ be an odd prime number.
-Let us briefly explain how to deduce Theorem \ref{thm:introsiso} for $\cP=\{p\}$ from Theorem \ref{thm:intromain}.
+Let us briefly explain how to deduce Theorem \ref{thm:introsiso} in the special case $\cP=\{p\}$ from Theorem \ref{thm:intromain}.
 Consider the following two subgroups of the group $G=\GL_2(\F_p)$ of invertible $2\times 2$ matrices over the finite field with $p$ elements:

 We can form the permutation modules $\Q[G/H]$ and $\Q[G/B]$, which are spanned over $\Q$ by the cosets of the respective subgroup, and where $G$ acts by permuting the respective basis.
 The module $\Q[G/H]$ decomposes as a direct sum $\Q[G/H]\cong \Q[G/B]\oplus I$, where $I$ is a simple $\grpalg$-module of dimension $(p+1)$ over $\Q$.
 The first part of Theorem \ref{thm:introsiso} for $\cP=\{p\}$ immediately follows from Theorem \ref{thm:intromain} and the following result.